A Fiery California Fairy Tale: The Imagination of Disaster Reborn

 The whole region seems to be in a state of denial.
 Days before most of the fires were extinguished, signs went up in Santa Rosa that said, “Sonoma Proud” and “The love in the air is thicker than the smoke.”
 Still, one couldn’t see the love, while the smoke was obvious and toxic, too.
 Citizens wore gas masks and stayed indoors.

-In a place habitually afflicted by floods, droughts, fires and earthquakes anyone who fixated on disaster would be a very unhappy soul, indeed, for long periods of time.
+In a place habitually afflicted by floods, droughts, fires and earthquakes anyone who fixated on disaster would be a very unhappy soul, indeed and for long periods of time.
 Perhaps the “imagination of disaster” is best left to books, movies, and video games.

 Cultural critic, Susan Sontag popularized the phrase in a 1965 essay titled, “The Imagination of Disaster” that helped to bring her fame and that made the concept aesthetically attractive.
 She also showed that the imagination of disaster was part of popular American culture and invigorated science fiction films about alien invaders on planet earth.